 “Don’t expect this to last for long, I have a business to run.”

 “Well at least it lasted for a day.”

 It’s always a sign of quality when your Scrooge says he’s only going to be nice for the remainder of the film.
-I guess they wanted to milk his highly interesting character a bit more in series.
+I guess they wanted to milk his highly interesting character in a future series.
 They never did, it got cancelled and they never made a fourth movie.

 Then it’s back to Annabelle, who’s reading the story to the puppies in heaven.

 Wait a minute – these puppies are dead, aren’t they?
 Why is Tiny Tim still living on this miserable Earth with a broken leg when he could be in eternal paradise?